NORT0X/TriadMachina/README.md

 Assembler features:

-- Set of instructions from this picture:
+- Set of instructions from this image:
   ![instr](https://github.com/user-attachments/assets/77338a15-ba3c-484b-b911-bdfba0ca5a25)
 - Directives:
   - .global <symbol_list>